muthukub/WFGY/ProblemMap/Atlas/adapter-failure-discipline-v1.md

 - behavioral rules that stop the adapter from misusing both of the above

-That distinction is important.
+That distinction matters.

 This file is not content.

 It is conduct.

 ---

-## 11. Relationship to patch governance
+## Relationship to patch governance 📎

 Adapter failure discipline must remain patchable, but not casually mutable.